 Orthox has developed innovative tissue regenerative implants which enable patients who have suffered injuries to the cartilage and meniscus in the knee to return to a fully active, pain-free lifestyle.
 This is achieved through Orthox’s proprietary technology, FibroFix, a natural biomaterial which is uniquely suited to addressing injuries to cartilage and meniscal tissues.

 Reduse seeks to change the way laser printed office paper is treated post use.
 Instead of disposal, recycling or shredding the ‘unprinter’ technology could clean off all toner without damaging the paper.
 Carrying out delivery, storage and control of waste paper takes time; and the costs of secure shredding and footprint are significant.

 Active Inspiration developed a mobile health and exercise wearable app that uses industry standard secure protocols to allow members to collect all their exercise data in one place.
 Members can choose to connect their preferred exercise apps like Fitbit, Garmin or Strava to their Bounts account to earn points and credits.

-Mirriad is a video technology company delivering in-video advertising by naturally blending brand advertising into popular entertainment content.
-Mirriad creates advertising opportunities within existing video content across multiple shows.
-So that advertisers can reach target audiences in a contextually relevant way without interrupting the viewing experience.
+Mirriad is a computer vision and AI-powered platform company, delivering in-video advertising by naturally blending brand advertising into popular entertainment content.
+Using sophisticated technologies, Mirriad connects people with brands, through seamless ad insertions in popular linear and digital content.
+Advertisers can now reach very large target audiences in a contextually relevant way with

 Cisiv is a pioneering developer of technology solutions for pharmaceutical companies, enabling customers to capture new levels of information on the use of their products and treatments in real world settings.
 Cisiv’s next generation platform enables pharmaceutical customers to capture, analyse and share phase IV (post approval) observational study patient data quickly, simply and effectively.